konstantinosy/htmlCss/README.md

 ## HTML, github pages and a touch of css.

 This repository contains the final project of html.
-It contains a main page [index.html](https://github.com/konstantinosy/html-css-page/blob/main/index.html) which links to four (2) other pages:
+It contains a main page [index.html](https://github.com/konstantinosy/html-css-page/blob/main/index.html) which links to two (2) other pages:

 * [birthday-invite.html](https://github.com/konstantinosy/html-css-page/blob/main/public/birthday-invite.html) (A simple page featuring a birthday invitation),